-Training continues to be delivered to staff on a "Need-to" basis by senior management.
-All staff is encouraged to request training in areas they feel there is a need and line managers discuss the need for such training with the Assessor.
+- Training continues to be delivered to staff on a "Need-to" basis by senior management.
+All staff are encouraged to request training in areas they feel there is a need and line managers discuss the need for such training with the Assessor.
 The Assessor & ERO makes use of any free training that is available through each constituent Council and it is up to senior staff to identify the availability and relevance of such training initiatives.
 "Your rights to equality at work, training, development, promotion and transfer" has been made available to all staff employed by the Board.
 Training in the use of Electoral Registration Software continues to be provided to those that operate in the electoral registration service by senior staff.
-This is on-going with substantial activity since the recent appointment of two Administrative Assistants in the Shetland office, one full time and one part time maternity cover.
-In addition we have two Trainee Valuers positions, one in each island area, undertaking full professional qualifications with the aim of becoming qualified Chartered Valuation Surveyors.
+We have two Trainee Valuers positions, one in each island area, undertaking full professional qualifications with the aim of becoming qualified Chartered Valuation Surveyors.

 - The guidance to equality issues provided by the Equality and Human Rights Commission continues to be used as a first source of advice on equalities issues and has been made available for reference by staff on the Board's file server.

 - o Guidance for Employers

 - Guidance for Service Providers

 - o Guidance for Service Users

 - o Guidance for Workers